-Irish Sea moss contains potassium iodide, a compound which dissolves phlegm that clogs your airways.
-Irish Sea moss, being rich in vitamins and minerals, also contain vitamin C, amino acids, certain antioxidants and other antimicrobial or antiviral agents.
+Irish Sea moss contains potassium iodide, a compound that dissolves phlegm that clogs your airways.
+Irish Sea moss, being rich in vitamins and minerals, also contain vitamin C, amino acids, certain antioxidants, and other antimicrobial or antiviral agents.
 The combination of these can be very helpful in fighting off flu and other possible infections.

 4) Aid in digestion

 According to some research that has been done on animals, Irish Sea moss can have a prebiotic effect as they digest the foods they ate.
 This prebiotic effect is very helpful for digestion as it enhances good gut bacteria (crucial for digestion) while warding off bad ones.

 Of all in this list, this one may come as the most surprising – but not for surprising reasons.